SophieAu/personal-site-old/src/pages/blog-posts/2018-05-30-release-to-pypi.md

 ---
 title: "Releasing a Command-Line App to PyPI When It Really Doesn't Want You To"
 date: 2018-05-30
 updated: 2018-05-30
 categories: python pypi
 slug: "pypi-release"
+draft: false
 ---

 Around the turn of the year, I wrote a small command line tool, [snipster](https://github.com/SophieAu/snipster) which I then released on both GitHub and PyPI.